craftingcity/The-Known-World/Junie's Characters/Lunna, Paladin Werewolf.md

 She can't be this.
 She can't be a monster.

+#### After the Incident
+After the Incident, Lunna travelled.
+She started a new life with nothing but what she had, and would turn to petty crime or hunting and gathering as means of survival, although she had little success in both.
+In futility, she turned to the churches, and would find the life of a wandering paladin very appealing - she could leave when she needed to, and people would ask few questions about where she came from.
+During this time, she would bring herself before the Changebringer, the Maker of Ways, Attendant of the Fates, Avandra, and would follow the Way to change herself away from what she did, and into who she is.

+She now is a Paladin of her own Order, of being worth the damage she causes, of surviving herself, and above all things, of being anything but the Monster.

 #### Prayers to Avandra

 - "May you grant us the wisdom to accept the things we cannot change, and the strength to change that which we cannot accept."